App-vNext/Polly/docs/advanced/telemetry.md

 # Telemetry

-Starting with version 8, Polly provides telemetry for all built-in resilience strategies.
+Starting with version 8, Polly provides telemetry for all built-in standard and chaos resilience strategies.

 ## Usage